michaelcohen716/mitty/README.md

 * Next, try transferring some Dai to a friend.
 You can transfer to any Ethereum address, regardless of whether the recipient has used Matic.
 The funds will be waiting for them.

-* This transaction is nearly instant, demonstrating the value and utility on Matic's L2 technology.
+* This transaction is nearly instant, demonstrating the value and utility of Matic's L2 technology.

 <br/>